stonemjs/docs/src/docs/essentials/event-handler.md

 Out of the box, the kernel expects a **single** event handler.
 It will receive every `IncomingEvent` and decide what to do.
-This makes your app ultra-lightweight and cloud-ready — but limited to one entrypoint.
+This makes your app ultra-lightweight and cloud-ready, but limited to one entrypoint.

 ### Scaling with the Router